 Home of the Zapista Movement

 We have just spent three days exploring San Cristobal in the Mexican region of Chiapas.
 As soon as we arrived, we knew it was our kind of town.
 There were numerous coffee shops for T and trinket stalls galore for Ku.
 Additionally, there were VW beetles, tempting restaurants and great architecture for both of us.

 Indeed, it’s was a great place to wander, sit for a while and watch the world go by.
 The city is known as a base for the Zapatistas, the leftist group.
 In fact, there are several fair-trade businesses run by the movement that sell items made by the Zapatista community.
 Additionally, the city is home to organisations that support the indigenous population of Chiapas.
 It’s a progressive city, with much going on politically and artistically.
 As a matter of fact, we went to a great courtyard restaurant called Tierr Adentro which was run by Zapatista supporters where we drunk wine, ate tapas and soaked up the lively atmosphere.

 Arts and Crafts

 The main Templo de Santo Domingo is a beautiful church, and the area around it is a meeting place for both locals and visitors.
 Indigenous women sell woven rugs, bags and knick-knacks in the square and it’s a perfect people-watching spot.
-In fact, we spent about three hours there on a ‘bus day’ (when we have spare time between checking out and taking an overnight bus to an onward destination).
+In fact, we spent about three hours there on a ‘bus day’ (those occasions when we have spare time between checking out and taking an overnight bus to an onward destination).